 By 1895 Holmes had become ensnared in his web of murder and deception and was put on trial for killing Pitezel.
 Sidney Samuels, at his own expense, traveled to Philadelphia to testify against Holmes.
 Samuels was twenty-six years old.

-Samuels, with “twinkling eye” and “perfect self-possession,” testified against “the individual” who had been building a “three-story structure” in Fort Worth at the corner of East 2nd and Commerce streets.
+Samuels, with “twinkling eye” and “perfect self-possession,” testified against “the individual” who had been building a “three-story structure” in Fort Worth at the corner of East 2nd and Commerce streets—the property he had gotten from the Williams sisters.

-“One of the hardest blows received by the prisoner, was from the testimony of Sidney L. Samuels, Esq., a member of the bar of Fort Worth, Texas . . . who . . . referred to Holmes (much to his disgust) as ‘the individual sitting in the cage’ [prisoner’s dock].”
+“One of the hardest blows received by the prisoner, was from the testimony of Sidney L. Samuels, Esq., a member of the bar of Fort Worth, Texas . . . who . . . referred to Holmes (much to his disgust) as ‘the individual sitting in the cage.'”
+A cage (or dock, from the Flemish dok meaning “pen or cage for animals”) was a place of confinement for defendants while in a courtroom.
+The dock was sometimes made of iron bars, sometimes of wood and glass.

 Geyer wrote that Samuels’s “identification of the prisoner, Holmes, as ‘the individual in the cage,’ (meaning the prisoner’s dock) will never be forgotten by those who witnessed it.
 The tone of contempt with which Mr. Samuels used the expression, drew the hot blood to the prisoner’s cheek, and he threw a quick glance at the lawyer-witness, full of malevolence and which boded ill for him, had the prisoner been free, and a bottle of chloroform handy.”